Opioid Addiction

 • Alumni support

 Because the withdrawal process can be excruciating and the symptoms ongoing, patients who try to quit using opioids on their own often relapse.
-Without professional support, they often continue their abuse of prescription drugs.
+Without professional support, they often continue their abuse of prescription or illicit drugs.

-Hanley Center at Origins offers supervised medical detox to help you through the opioid withdrawal process and prevent additional symptoms.
+Hanley Center offers supervised medical detox to help you through the opioid withdrawal process and prevent additional symptoms.
 Medication-assisted therapy can alleviate the uncomfortable side effects of withdrawal and is a critical part of sustainable recovery.

 Hanely_Ext-Photos_202